Types of Aid

 Graduate School Fellowship funds are allocated to the schools and colleges under a matching agreement between the Dean of the Graduate School and the academic dean.
 The departments select their fellowship recipients.

-The Teacher Education Assistance for College and Higher Education (TEACH) Grant Program is federally funded and provides up to $4,000 annual grants to full-time students who plan to become teachers.
+The Teacher Education Assistance for College and Higher Education (TEACH) Grant Program is federally funded and provides up to $4,000 annual grants to full-time graduate students who plan to become teachers.
 A graduate student may receive a total of two scheduled awards, or a total of up to $8,000, for a master’s degree program.

 TEACH Grant recipients at the University of Massachusetts Amherst must meet the following eligibility criteria: